Pink Brutalism

 Repost this day 2019:

 Photo from @cityofmelbourne library from 1985 heritage study shows the cute little red parking booth.
 And the front before the verandah was turned into a balcony.
-And Cinema Treasures has one of a cinema interior.
+And Cinema Treasures has one of a cinema interior before they were shrunk.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.